 RV-scFv-PDL1 is the oncolytic rhabdovirus engineered with PD-L1 scFv.
 Oncolytic rhabdoviruses are natural pathogens but have been modified specifically to infect and destroy cancer cells.
 Infected cancer cells lead to an inflammatory response that produces cytokines.
 Some researchers also proposed that virus mediated tumor lysis leads to the release of tumor associated antigens and/or mutant proteins that stimulates therapeutically beneficial immune responses and results in T cell recruitment.
 However, these T cells then increase the expression of PD-L1 on cancer cells to induce immune inhibition.
 PD-L1 scFv can interrupt negative feedback systems within the tumor, effectively “taking the brakes off” pre-existing anti-tumor immune responses.

 To summarize, infection of cancer cells by oncolytic rhabdovirus triggers induction of anti-tumor immunity and recruitment of T cells to tumors; addition of PD-L1 scFv ensures those T cells remain active.
-Therefore, RV-scFv-PDL1 can significantly improve the anti-tumor effect and reduce toxicity, compared to the combination of unmodified oncolytic virus and immune checkpoint inhibitors.
+Therefore, RV-scFv-PDL1 can significantly improve the anti-tumor effect and reduce toxicity, compared to the combination of unmodified oncolytic virus and immune checkpoint inhibitors.● Blocking amyloidogenesis by preventing β-amyloid precursor enzyme-1 (BACE1) expression and endocytosis;

 EBioMedicine 9 (2016) 31–36

-Currently, 1 international patent has been applied under PCT and 3 patents in China have been issued.
+Currently, 1 international patent has been applied under PCT.
 In addition, purification and production of RV-scFv-PDL1 in small-scale (for 50 patients) have been completed.
 Preliminary safety assessments of RV-scFv-PDL1 in primates have been completed.
 No adverse reactions were observed.

 Treatment in Mouse Lung Cancer Model